 Welcome to Galactablog.

-I founded Galactablog when I was living in Beirut, Lebanon. where I was a breastfeeding mother working as a Certified Breastfeeding Specialist.
+I founded Galactablog when I was living in Beirut, Lebanon where I was a breastfeeding mother working as a Certified Breastfeeding Specialist.
 In Lebanon, initiation rates are high and nearly all new mothers attempt to breastfeed, however, very few continue to exclusively breastfeed and even fewer persist for the WHO recommended 6 month period.
-Mixed feeding is not only common but a pervasive public health issue as nearly all water sources are contaminated and poverty has forced many to “stretch” and skimp on formula.
+Mixed feeding is not only common but a pervasive public health issue as nearly all water sources are contaminated and poverty has forced many to “stretch” and water-down formula.

-The goal is that together we can create a wide array of breastfeeding resources that are accessible in many different capacities and to diverse populations worldwide.
-Through this, we can not only help each other grow as professionals, we can also form a community that will help benefit breastfeeding families across the globe.
+The goal is that together we can create a wide array of breastfeeding support and resources that are accessible in many different capacities and to diverse populations worldwide.
+Through this, we can not only help each other grow as professionals, we can also form a community that will help families across the globe obtain their breastfeeding goals.